Why Is My Dump Cake Still Powdery?

 Tools and Equipment for Perfect Dump Cakes

-Even though dump cakes are one of the easiest desserts to make, the right tools and equipment can elevate your baking game.
+Even though dump cakes are one of the easiest desserts, the right tools and equipment can elevate your baking game.
 With just a few simple gadgets, you can ensure your dump cake bakes evenly and tastes incredible.

 Baking Pans and Sizes

 The choice of baking pan can make a big difference in how your dump cake turns out.
 Using the right pan ensures even heat distribution, which is key for avoiding undercooked or overcooked spots.
-For a traditional dump cake, an 8×8-inch or 9×9-inch square baking dish is a great choice.
+An 8×8-inch or 9×9-inch square baking dish is an excellent choice for a traditional dump cake.
 These pans provide the right surface area for an even bake.

 Spatulas and Whisks

 While you may not need much mixing for a traditional dump cake, using the right spatula and whisk can still be helpful, especially if you’re experimenting with stirred techniques.
-A silicone spatula is perfect for scraping down the sides of the pan and making sure all the ingredients are well incorporated.
+A silicone spatula is perfect for scraping down the pan’s sides and ensuring all the ingredients are well incorporated.
 If you’re using a whisk for any mixing steps, choose a sturdy, medium-sized whisk that can easily mix through the thick batter.

 How to Use Baking Liners